Elizabeth Cady Stanton - The First Suffragist

 women's rights movement with Susan B. Anthony for over fifty years.

-Help bring this film to the screen in 2020.
+Help bring this film to the screen.

 Elizabeth Cady Stanton - The First Suffragist, an original screenplay by Arlaine Rockey

 The radical tactics of the intellectual leader of the original women's rights movement anger young suffragists and frustrate her closest friend, Susan B. Anthony.

 This will be the first biopic of Elizabeth Cady Stanton, the pioneer feminist who improved the lives of millions of women.
 Elizabeth Cady Stanton was the intellectual and radical force behind the original women's rights movement for over fifty years, but when she published a feminist critique of the Bible in 1895, she was publicly censured for allegedly damaging the cause of suffrage.
 Based on true events and research drawn from multiple sources, all in the public domain, Elizabeth Cady Stanton - The First Suffragist is a moving, sometimes humorous, and inspirational biopic about an American hero.

 Elizabeth Cady Stanton was the strategic trailblazer of the first women's rights movement that she led with Susan B. Anthony.
 Despite repeated condemnation, Elizabeth persevered.
 The story covers her adult life and struggles, as a wife, mother, friend, and activist, with key formative moments woven into the narrative.
 It will make the audience root for Elizabeth, cry and laugh with her, and marvel at her brazen spirit and her contributions that deserve to be recognized and appreciated.

 With the international resurgence of the women's rights movement, annual marches, Me Too and Time's Up, women running for President, and the 100th anniversary of the 19th Amendment in 2020, that finally gave women the right to vote, women all over the world will be inspired by this film and will take their children and grandchildren back to see it.